pano-takanan-history/blumpanotacana/README.md

-# CLDF dataset derived from Blum et al.'s "A comparative wordlist for studying long-distance relationships in the Americas (forthcoming).
+# CLDF dataset derived from Blum et al.'s "A Comparative Wordlist for Investigating Distant Relations Among Languages in Lowland South America (forthcoming).

 ## How to cite

 If you use these data please cite
 - the original source
   > Blum, Frederic and Barrientos, Carlos and Zariquiey, Roberto and List, Johann-Mattis.
+Forthcoming.
+A Comparative Wordlist for Investigating Distant Relations Among Languages in Lowland South America.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description